Expanding Educational Access Through The Global Career Accelerator

 Table II: Arizona State University Virtual Global Programming: 2022 Pell Student Engagement

-Institutions like USF and ASU provide much to consider as new and emerging modalities such as Global Tech are further mainstreamed in international learning and engagement programming.
+Institutions like USF and ASU provide much to consider as new and emerging modalities such as The Accelerator are further mainstreamed in international learning and engagement programming.
 Such programming is no longer a COVID stop-gap but presents new and innovative ways to engage all students, not just the privileged few in meaningful international learning and engagement.
 This necessary expansion to include such new ways of learning is showing success, as demonstrated at USF and ASU, and underscores the need to continue our collective efforts with exploring and testing new possibilities that ensure international learning is accessible and equitable for all students.

 Source: Jennifer Malerich, Noah Rost.
 (June 2022).
 Next Generation Global Education: Online Global Learning.
 Remote: The Connected Faculty Summit.